 Vegan Scrambled Eggs

-- 1/2 tsp ready-chopped garlic / garlic purée
+- ½ teaspoon ready-chopped garlic / garlic purée

 - 280 g firm tofu

-- 3 tbsp dairy-free cream (or half and half dairy-free milk and cream if you prefer)
+- 3 tablespoon dairy-free cream (or half and half dairy-free milk and cream if you prefer)

-- 2 tbsp grated vegan cheese or 1 tbsp nutritional yeast
+- 2 tablespoon grated vegan cheese or 1 tablespoon nutritional yeast

-- 1/2 tsp salt or kala namak (black salt) see notes above
+- ½ teaspoon salt or kala namak (black salt) see notes above

 - ground black pepper